jcgras/adventureTravel/index.md

 import { connect } from "react-redux";
 ```

-Then we must create the `mapSateToProps` object to specify the properties we want to use from the global state and the `mapDispatchToProps` object to link the imported functions that act on the global state.
+Then we must create the `mapStateToProps` object to specify the properties we want to use from the global state and the `mapDispatchToProps` object to link the imported functions that act on the global state.
 We can then invoke the `connect` function using these objects as parameters and connect the component (`ButtonBookmark` in this example) to export it.
 This way you can access the declared properties to read the global state values and the functions to modify the global state.

 ##### **`/src/components/ButtonBookmark/index.js`**
 ```js